SearchingSteve/Password-Generator-CLI/README.md

 3. Install dependencies (if any): npm install

-The main script `password-generator.js` contains three main functions:
+The main script `index.js` contains three main functions:

-1. `generatePassword(length)`: Creates a random password of lowercase letters with the specified length.
+1. `generatePassword(length, includeNumbers, includeCapitals, includeSymbols)`: Creates a random password based on the specified criteria.
 2. `printHelpMessage()`: Prints the help message to the console.
 3. `handleArguments(userArguments)`: Processes command-line arguments and generates the password.

 To contribute to this project, please ensure your code follows the existing style and includes appropriate comments.

 ## License